-The Benchmark Dose (BMD) approach is a scientifically more advanced method compared to the No Observed Adverse Effect Level (NOAEL) approach for deriving a Point of Departure for risk assessment.
-The BMD method pre-defines a specific effect, referred to as the Benchmark Response (BMR) and estimates the dose (BMD) associated with the specified effect.
-The BMD is estimated from the complete dose response dataset by fitting dose response models.
-Statistical uncertainties in the data are taken into account in the confidence interval around the BMD, the lower limit of which (denoted as BMDL) is the Point of Departure for deriving exposure limits.
+The Benchmark Dose (BMD) approach is a scientifically more advanced method compared to the No Observed Adverse Effect Level (NOAEL) approach for deriving a Reference Point (Point of Departure) for risk assessment (EFSA, 2017).
+The BMD method pre-defines a specific effect size, referred to as the Benchmark response(BMR) (BMR) and estimates the dose (BMD) associated with the specified effect.
+The BMD is estimated from the complete dose response dataset by fitting dose-response models.
+Statistical uncertainties in the data are taken into account in the confidence interval around the BMD, the lower limit of which (denoted as BMDL) is the Point of Departure (or Reference Point) for deriving exposure limits.

 PROAST can be applied to:

-To install the PROAST software (copyright RIVM) on your computer, download the zipped folder “PROAST38.9.zip” to your computer.
-Unzip the folder and you will see a number of files (including the zipped PROAST software – do NOT unzip it).
-Open the word document “PROAST quick start.doc”, and follow the instructions for downloading R from the internet and installing PROAST.
-The downloaded folder also contains a manual and a number of exercises.
+To install the PROAST software (copyright RIVM) on your computer, download the zipped folder “PROAST65.5.folder.zip” to your computer.
+Unzip the folder and you will see a number of files (including the zipped PROAST software, called proast65.6.zip – do NOT unzip it).

 If you are interested to be informed about updates of PROAST or other relevant information, send an e-mail to firstname.lastname@example.org.
 You can also use this email address to ask questions, or report bugs or weaknesses in the software.
 We will try to answer questions on the use of PROAST, as long as their number does not explode.

 A concise discussion of the BMD approach can be found in EFSA (2017).
 See Slob and Setzer (2015; Crit Rev Toxicol 44, 270-297) as an example of the use of PROAST in a more advanced setting, including dose-response analysis with covariates.